IBM-Cloud/ibm-cloud-developer-tools/linux-installer/README.md

 ## Uninstall

-If you wish to remove the IBM Developer Tools CLI, run `idt uninstall`.
+If you wish to remove the IBM Developer Tools CLI, run `ibmcloud dev uninstall`.

 Syntax:
 ```
-idt uninstall [--trace]
+ibmcloud dev uninstall [--trace]
 ```

 This command is simply an alias defined during install that runs the following: